LiYingWang/Manga/Manga-data-explore.md

 ![](Manga-data-explore_files/figure-gfm/genre-top-manga-1.png)<!-- -->

-## What is the relationship between popular genre and years?
+## What is the relationship between genres and years?

-The box plot shows that Seinen is a common popular genre across years, followed by action.
-It also shows that BL and Manga based on a web novel appear and become popular appear after 2012.
+The box plot indicates that Seinen is the most common genre since 1982, followed by action.
+It also shows that BL and Manga based on a web novel appear and become popular after 2012.

 ``` r
 # extract common tags to a list